Carry out usability tests correctly: methods, process and practical examples

 Usability testing remotely vs. on-site

-Guerrilla Testing
+Guerrilla testing

 You go to a coffee shop or other busy place with your laptop, talk to people and ask them for 10 minutes of their time for a quick test.
-That works well for first impressions and obvious problems.
+This works well for first impressions and obvious problems.
 The advantage is that the test subjects are completely unbiased.

-Usability test: think-aloud vs. silent observation
+Usability test: Think-Aloud vs. silent observation

-Phases of usability testing
+Phases of a usability test

 The following scheme is often used to carry out usability tests: